mrahman4782/RecommendationTest/README.md

 **Optional Nice-to-have Stories**

 - [ ] Users can report innappropriate posts
+- [ ] Users can tap on the picture to display the descriptions and zoom the image.
 - [ ] Users can upvote and downvote recommendations
 - [ ] Users can have a freindlist.
 - [ ] Users are able to add a new friend